yaminabil/unit1-final-project/README.md

 the 4 cities replresent the loads player can pick the citties they are diffrent based on the load price and the fuel price

-=> the player in the begining enters a valid  name by clicking start the event listner will create a variable of class driver that have the player name ass the player typed in in window one .
+=> the player in the begining enters a valid  name by clicking start the event listner will create a variable of class driver that have the player name as the player typed in in window one .